montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 Montage Studio gives you two options to leave a project: close it or log out.

 * To close a project, select Project > Close Project from the menu bar or click the Montage Studio icon in the upper left on the menu bar.
 This returns you to the welcome page, where you can start a new project or select an existing one.
-* To exit Montage Studio, choose _Your Name_  > Log Out on the right of the menu bar from wihtin a project or click Log Out on the welcome page.
+* To exit Montage Studio, choose _Your Name_  > Log Out on the right of the menu bar from within a project or click Log Out on the welcome page.
 This returns you to the Montage Studio sign-in page.

 # Assemble a User Interface

 Montage Studio does not provide a visual approach to building graphical user interfaces.
 Instead of laying out views (for example, by dropping prebuilt user interface elements on a "canvas"), you assemble user interface components.
 Each of these components represents a distinct functional area of an application such as navigation, data display, data entry, and so on.
-These components are stored in the ui directory of your project and identified with a .reel extension.
+These components are stored in the UI directory of your project and identified with a .reel extension.

-A user interface component (or view) consists of three files that control the component's structure (HTML), appearance (CSS), and behavior (JavaScript).
+A user interface component (or view) consists of three files that control the component's structure (HTML), presentation (CSS), and behavior (JavaScript).
 When you craft your application in Montage Studio, you modify the HTML documents or templates (in MontageJS speak) of the components in the UI directory of your project.
 More specifically, you assemble a component tree of user interface elements in the DOM explorer, and then declare how you want these DOM elements to behave by specifying UI-related information (such as properties or bindings) using the objets in the template explorer.

 <figure>
     <img src="/images/montage-studio/ide-overview/fig05.jpg" alt="Component editor" style="width: 550px;">